The Rise and Fall of the American Paperboy

 Those carriers still risk the occasional dog bite, and they still sling canvas bags across the handlebars of their bikes.
 Masenheimer himself was a paperboy, delivering The Hanover Evening News.
 “They used to tell us it was the last two-cent newspaper in America,” he says.
 “So you can imagine how much money we made in a week.”
 Nobody’s getting rich as a carrier, he concedes, “but nobody’s getting rich as a journalist these days either.”

 This entry was posted on Friday, February 4th, 2011 at 9:14 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.